DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

       - 🍏Separation of Duties and Responsibilities: (Somtimes shorted SED) This ensures that sensitive functions are split into tasks performed by two or more employees.
 It helps prevent fraud and errors by creating a system of checks and balances.
 It ensures that no single entity can perform all the tasks for a job or function.
       - 🍏Job Rotation: A job rotation policy has employees rotate jobs or job responsibilities and can help detect collusion and fraud.
       - 🍏Mandatory Vacation policies: ensure that employees take an extended time away from their jobs, requiring someone else to perform their job responsibilities, which increases the likelihood of discovering fraud.
 - Note📝 When creating new user accounts, default acceess for new users should always be "No Access", if no authorization mechanism is specified.
+Before granting any user access to information, you should verify that the user has an appropriate security clearance as well as a business need to know the information in question.